-- (5) Nuisances.
-All animal wastes shall be stored in an area meeting the setbacks in §218-93A(1) and shall be disposed of properly.
-The kennel shall not create any nuisance due to odor, noise, dust or other factor on any neighboring property. - B. Zoos, Menageries, and Wild and Exotic Animals.
-No individual other than a registered veterinarian in the course of his/her professional duties, or a licensed falconer who keeps and maintains only his/her own birds, is permitted to maintain, keep or possess within the Borough any wild or exotic animal except in an approved menagerie or zoo.
-Menageries and zoos shall comply with the following requirements: - (1) All animals and animal quarters shall be kept in a clean and sanitary condition.
-Adequate ventilation shall be maintained. - (2) The permit holder shall use every reasonable precaution to assure that the animals are not teased, abused, mistreated, annoyed, tormented or in any manner made to suffer by any means. - (3) Animals which are enemies by nature or are temperamentally unsuited shall not be quartered together or so near each other as to cause the animals fear or to be abused, tormented or annoyed. - (4) The permit holder shall maintain the premises so as to eliminate offensive odors or excessive noise. - (5) The permit holder shall not permit any condition causing disturbance of the peace and quiet of neighbors. - (6) Animals must be maintained in quarters so constructed as to prevent their escape.
+- (3) Animals which are enemies by nature or are temperamentally unsuited shall not be quartered together or so near each other as to cause the animals fear or to be abused, tormented, or annoyed. - (4) The permit holder shall maintain the premises so as to eliminate offensive odors or excessive noise. - (5) The permit holder shall not permit any condition causing disturbance of the peace and quiet of neighbors. - (6) Animals must be maintained in quarters so constructed as to prevent their escape.
 The permit holder assumes full responsibility for recapturing any animal that escapes from the premises.
 The permit holder shall make adequate provisions and safeguards to protect the public from the animals. - (7) The operation shall conform to all applicable local, state and federal laws and regulations - (8) Any building, corral or other indoor or outdoor area used for feeding of animals, concentrated confinement of animals or animal waste storage shall not be located within 100 feet of any adjoining property line and any public or private road right-of-way. - (9) The applicant shall provide for adequate disposal of all any waste materials generated on the premises, and a detailed plan for the same shall be included with the zoning application.

-§218-94 Archery Ranges -- Outdoor Commercial
+§500-94 Archery Ranges -- Outdoor Commercial

-This §218-94 is intended to provide minimum standards to regulate commercial outdoor archery ranges (hereinafter referred to as ranges) in order to protect neighboring property owners and the public at large from dangers of wild or ricocheting projectiles and from excessive noise and other nuisances.
+This §500-94 is intended to provide minimum standards to regulate commercial outdoor archery ranges (referred to as ranges) in order to protect neighboring property owners and the public at large from dangers of wild or ricocheting projectiles and from excessive noise and other nuisances.

 - A. Setbacks.
 All outdoor archery ranges shall be situated not less than one 100 feet from any property line and public street right-of-way. - B. Safety Design.
 All ranges shall be designed and constructed with safety facilities to prevent accidental wild or ricocheting and stray arrows and prevent any projectile from leaving the site.
-The Borough may require such additional safety features deemed necessary to meet the intent of this §218-94.
-Such features may include, but shall not be limited to, increased setbacks, earthen berms and setbacks, range orientation, and a limitation of hours of operation.

-- C. Hours of Operation.
+The Borough may require such additional safety features deemed necessary to meet the intent of this §500-94.
+Such features may include, but shall not be limited to, increased setbacks, earthen berms and setbacks, range orientation, and a limitation of hours of operation. - C. Hours of Operation.
 No arrow shall be discharged outdoors between the hours of dusk and dawn.
 However, the Borough may establish more restrictive time limits as a condition of approval. - D. Fence.
 Security fencing may be required by the Borough of such extent and design to restrict accidental access to any range. - E. Posting.
 The 100-foot perimeter around any outdoor range shall be posted with warning signs to adequately inform anyone entering the area. - F. NFAA Guidelines, State and Federal Regulations.
 The applicant shall provide evidence of compliance with any applicable National Field Archery Association guidelines and state and federal regulations.

-§218-95 Bed and Breakfast Establishments
+§500-95 Bed and Breakfast Establishments